 Health Issues Connected to the Rat Terrier Dachshund Cross

 Cross-breed are commonly thought to be healthier than pure breeds.
 Unfortunately, this is true about as often as it’s not.
 While the broader gene pool can enable your adorable little mix to escape all the hereditary diseases that can affect their parents, they can also inherit them all.
 There are no guarantees, so adopting a mutt is in no way less or more risky than choosing a purebred pup, unless you have all the documentation on the parents.

 There are some things you should look out for in this particular breed.
 Here are the most common health issues in Rat Doxies.

 - Intervertebral disc disease.
-This condition is common in Dachshunds and Dachshund mixes that inherit the elongated body shape.
+This back problem is common in Dachshunds and Dachshund mixes that inherit the elongated body shape.
 The discs that separate the spinal bones start pressing on the spinal nerve.
 For your dog, this translates into quite a bit of pain and possible paralysis.
+It’s highly important to take good care of the pups with the condition and thus lengthen their lifespan.
 If you notice that your pup shows any signs of discomfort or reluctance to use the hind legs, take them to the vet immediately.

 - Patellar Luxation.
 This is a fancy term for knee dislocation.
 The kneecap slips from its position at the groove of the thigh bone, and your dog will carry their leg instead of using it normally.
 This condition is relatively painless, except for the exact moment of dislocation.